Say Hello to New Experiences!

-- If you are interested in a skilled-based (occupational) program at Bay College, faculty members for those specific programs will also give you great insight into the options that exist for you.
+- If you are interested in a skilled-based program at Bay College, faculty members will provide you great insight.
 For more information, Email the Bay%20College%20Admissions%20Office

 - Personality and “soft skills” are what will get you jobs after you have the skills you need.
-Soft skills are things like teamwork, communication skills, eye contact, dependability, conflict resolution, problem-solving, a strong work ethic, and integrity.
+Soft skills include, teamwork, communication skills, eye contact, dependability, conflict resolution, problem-solving, a strong work ethic, and integrity.

-- Both Bay College and Michigan Works! can assist with resume writing and soft-skill building.
+- Bay College can assist with resume writing and soft-skill building.